shawnmalik1/Compass/README.md

 ## Notes & tips

 - Need to refresh the Kaggle-derived dataset?
 Update `config.py` and re-run `python build_index.py`.
 It writes a new `data/index.pkl` the API will load on restart.
-- If you swap out the Node `nyt_embeddings.json`, keep the schema identical so `/articles` and `/analyze` continue to work.
+- If you provide your own NYT embedding JSON, keep the `{ embedding: number[], ...metadata }` schema identical so `/articles` and `/analyze` continue to work (otherwise those routes simply return empty arrays).
 - The Vite dev server proxies both APIs, so no CORS fiddling is required locally.
 For production replicate the `/api` vs `/upload|/analyze` routing with your reverse proxy.
 - The frontend normalizes article objects (section name, url, snippet) everywhere before handing them to Claude, react-force-graph, or the knowledge-map sidebar.
 That means both backends can evolve independently as long as they return the expected fields.